 Will I have mobile coverage and WiFi?

 Twelve Apostles Lodge Walk walking lodge has mobile coverage with Telstra NextG.
 Phones serviced by other carriers will not get coverage much outside Geelong on Day One.
 Important phone calls can be arranged using the lodge landline on request.
-There is WiFi access available on a complimentary basis for checking emails and using skype, but we appreciate no excessive up or downloading during your stay (no movies and uploading / downloading video please).

 Will I be talking about this walk experience for years to come?

 More than likely.
 So don’t plan anything too exciting directly afterwards because nothing compares to the moment of triumph you will experience as you finish your walk at the foot of the apostles.